CSCfi/csc-user-guide/docs/support/tutorials/ml-multi.md

     ```

-Example of running PyTorch DDP on 2 full nodes.
+Example of running Accelerate on 2 full nodes (8 GPUs).

 === "Puhti"